H1manshu-Kumar/DevOps/README.md

 ## Purpose

-This repository serves as a practical sandbox for learning and experimenting with DevOps tools and methodologies, such as CI/CD, containerization, orchestration, IaC, and automation.
+This repository serves as a practical sandbox for learning and experimenting with DevOps tools and methodologies, such as CI/CD, containerization, orchestration, and automation.
 ## Getting Started

 1. Choose a project folder that matches what you want to learn (e.g., Docker, Kubernetes, Terraform).